-As part of the Sheffield Development Framework plan for the city a Statement of Community Involvement and a Code Of Practice for Publicity and Consultation on all Planning Applications has been adopted.
+As part of the Sheffield Plan for the city a Statement of Community Involvement and a Code Of Practice for Publicity and Consultation on all Planning Applications has been adopted.

 The greater use of pre-application consultations is strongly encouraged, especially on larger schemes.